 Rate Lock Advisory

-Thursday’s bond market has opened in negative territory, giving back some of yesterday’s late rally.
-Stocks are mixed with the Dow up 183 points and the Nasdaq down 26 points.
-The bond market is currently down 9/32 (4.62%), but decent gains during afternoon trading Wednesday should still allow this morning’s mortgage rates to be lower than yesterday’s early pricing be approximately .125 - .250 of a discount point.
-The actual increase you will see this morning depends on the size of the improvement you likely saw before closing yesterday.
+Thursday’s bond market has opened in negative territory to erase yesterday’s late rally.
+Stocks are mixed with the Dow up 102 points and the Nasdaq down 89 points.
+The bond market is currently down 8/32 (4.36%), which should keep this morning’s mortgage rates close to Wednesday’s early pricing.
+If you saw an intraday improvement late yesterday, you should see an increase this morning of about the same size.

 Bonds